API & Security Settings

 • No system warning if CSP changes break integrations

-• Older Storefront versions may not fully support IDOR validation
+• Older Storefront versions may not fully support IDOR

 General

-• Always test changes in a lower environment before applying to production
+• Always test changes in a lower environment

 CSP Configuration

-• Ensure all required third-party domains (payments, APIs, integrations) are included
+• Include all required third-party domains

-• Use valid CSP directives such as default-src, script-src, and connect-src
+• Use valid directives (default-src, script-src, connect-src)

-• Avoid insecure configurations such as wildcards (*) unless absolutely necessary
+• Avoid wildcards (*) unless necessary

 Did you find it helpful?
 Yes No